microsoft/Kusto-Query-Language/doc/not-equals-operator.md

 ---
 title: The case-insensitive !~ (not equals) string operator - Azure Data Explorer
-description: This article describes the case-insensitive !~ (not equals) string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/30/2021
+description: Learn how to use the !~ (not equals) string operator to filter records for data that doesn't match a case-insensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 03/12/2023
 ---
 # !~ (not equals) operator

-Filters a record set for data that does not match a case-insensitive string.
+Filters a record set for data that doesn't match a case-insensitive string.

 The following table provides a comparison of the `==` (equals) operators: